delight-f/donebyfifty/README.md

 ## Caveats

 - Return assumptions are real, not nominal.
 Input your expected real returns accordingly.
 - Historical means are not forecasts.
-The 7% equity assumption may be optimistic relative to current valuation-adjusted forward estimates — sensitivity-test your plan.
+The 7% equity assumption may be optimistic relative to current valuation-adjusted forward estimates, so sensitivity-test your plan.
 - Tax rules are current as at July 2026, and the CGT reform is modelled as legislated for 1 July 2027 with no allowance for further policy changes.
 - This is a planning tool.
 It doesn't replace advice from a licensed financial adviser.